therealssj/blog/content/posts/Ask the Developers 1.md

 categories = [
     "Ask the Developers",
 ]
-description = "A weekly session where users can comment or ask questions to the Skycoin Developers in order to gain a better insight and understanding into the Skycoin Project " aliases = [
+description = "A weekly session where users can comment or ask questions to the Skycoin Developers in order to gain a better insight and understanding into the Skycoin Project" aliases = [
-	"/ask-the-developers/ask-the-developers-1/
+	"/ask-the-developers/ask-the-developers-1/"
 ]
 +++
 # Ask the Developers - Session #1